mscuthbert/dada-typescript/README.md

 * Variable names with hyphens in them cannot be used in code bocks (`the-word` will be evaluated as the variable `the` subtracting the variable `word`).
 I don't know if this worked in the C version.
+* Currently there is no access inside code to Javascript functions except Math (masqueraded as __Math), but this should still not be considered secure not used in high security places.
+Parsing a string as a number can be done with `+var`; the reverse can be done with `''+var`.

 ## License
 The software here is released under the BSD 3-clause license.
 The pb scripts--